-The flow description allows the identification and classification of the media traffic, such as the packet filter sets given in clause 5.7.6 of [2].
+The flow description allows the identification and classification of the media traffic, such as the packet filter sets given in clause 5.7.6 of TS 23.501 [X].

-In order to instantiate a new dynamic policy, the Media Session Handler shall first create a resource for the Dynamic Policy Instance on the 5GMSd AF..
+In order to instantiate a new dynamic policy, the Media Session Handler shall first create a resource for the Dynamic Policy Instance on the 5GMSd AF, in accordance with “Procedures for PFD Management” as specified in TS 29.522 [Y]..
 When the Media Session Handler needs several dynamic policies, it repeats the step as often as needed.

 The Media Session Handler creates a new Dynamic Policy Instance by sending an HTTP POST message to the 5GMSd AF.
 The body of the HTTP POST message shall include a Provisioning Session Id, the Policy Template Id and the traffic descriptor.
-The traffic descriptoridentifies the actual application flow(s) to be policed according to the Policy Template.
+The traffic descriptor, via the AF Application ID,identifies the actual application flow(s) to be policed according to the Policy Template.
 If the operation is successful, the 5GMSd AF creates a new resource URL representing the Dynamic Policy Instance.
 In this case, the 5GMSd AF shall respond to the Media Session Handler with a 201 Created HTTP response message, including the URL for the newly created Dynamic Policy Instance resource as the value of the Location header field.

-Editor's Note: At minimum, the N5 and N33 API requires the UE IP Address at time of API invocation.
-The full Flow Description is an optional element, when more fine-grained traffic flow identification is required.
-It needs to be studied, how to enable usage of other traffic filtering parameters, such as an application id.
+When invoking the N5/N33 APIs for dynamic policy invocation, the Application Identifier is referencing a PFD enabling the detection of application traffic and the PFD can be used as alternative traffic filtering parameters of a full Flow Description [33].
+In this case, the 5GMSd AF shall send an HTTP POST message to the NEF in order to provision suitable PFDs (Packet Flow Descriptions) in the PFDF (PFD Function) for one or more external Application Identifiers, as specified in 29.522 [Y] Clause 4.4.6.

+For the invocation of N5 APIs, the Application Identifier may be included in the Npcf-related service property to identify the particular Service Data Flow, in which case the PCF may use the Application ID to request that the SMF/UPF performs application detection as specified in TS 29.514 [34] Clause 4.2.2.2.

+For the invocation of N33 APIs, the 5GMSd AF identifier shall be included in the Nnef-related service property, in which case the NEF may map the AF Identifier to an Application Identifier as specified in TS 29.522 [Y], Clauses 4.4.6 and 4.4.9.
+Then the NEF shall invoke the N5 APIs with this Application Identifier which resolves to a corresponding set of PFDs in the SMF/UPF.

+NOTE 1: PFDF is functionality within the NEF.

+NOTE 2: The 5GMSd AF Identifier is a string that identifies the 5GMSd AF [12].

+NOTE 2: It is up to operator configuration whether to use different external application identifiers that require a mapping to Application Identifiers known at the PFDF.
+The external application identifier can be the same as the Application Identifier known at the PFDF.

 The Media Session Handler can modify the parameters of an existing Dynamic Policy Instance resource using either the HTTP PUT or PATCH methods, as appropriate to the desired update.
-The 5GMSd AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF when all information is set.
+When the Policy Template relates to QoS or to a different charging scheme for a dynamic policy, the 5GMSd AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF when all information is set.

-Editor's Note: It is not clear what triggers the 5GMSd AF to start the PCF/NEF interactions.

 The Media Session Handler can destroy a Dynamic Policy Instance resource using the HTTP DELETE method.
 As a result, the 5GMSd AF shall trigger the appropriate actions towards other Network Functions like PCF or NEF to remove the associated PCC rule.